-Measuring Innovation Potential
+Measuring Innovation Potential.

-The advantage of our approach is that you do not necessarily need to spend money across the whole organisation.
+The advantage of this approach is that you do not necessarily need to spend money across the whole organisation.
 Scarce resources can be carefully targeted so that you get the best value for your money.

 - Innovation environment (culture, risk, leadership, and management, barriers etc)

 - Creativity (how organisations generate and manage ideas and solve problems)